ChristopherJBarclay/pre-2018-Free-Code-Camp/README.md

 #FreeCodeCamp - Front End

-The FreeCodeCamp.org Front End Certificate teaches people to code front-end HTML, CSS, and JavaScript.
+This is my code for the Front End Certificate portion of the FreeCodeCamp.org curriculum.

-This is my code for the Front End portion of their curriculum.
+The Free Code Camp Front End Certificate taught me to code front end web design using: HTML and CSS, Responsive Design with Bootstrap, jQuery, basic and intermediate JavaScript, and basic and intermediate JavaScript algorithm scripting.